Helping-Hand-LLC/staft/README.md

   - _Example Response:_
   - _Possible Errors:_
-    - isPublished must be a boolean (true or false), if provided
-    - location is required
-    - startDateTime is required and must be a valid date and equal to or after endDateTime
-    - endDateTime is required and must be a valid date and equal to or before startDateTime
-    - isRepeatEvent must be boolean (true or false), if provided
-    - repeatOptions
-      - daysOfWeek must be array of 3-letter string abbreviations representing days of the week: ['Sun', 'Mon', 'Tue', 'Wed', 'Thu', 'Fri', 'Sat', 'Sun']
-      - frequency
-        - multiplier must be either 'weeks', 'months', or 'years'
-      - ends must be a valid date and equal to or after startDateTime
-    - links must be an array of strings that are website URLs
     - org_id is not valid mongoose ObjectId
     - organization does not exist
     - worker does not have manager level access